 There’s no use hiding it: we all pretend to have read books we really haven’t.
 Mark Twain once famously described a “classic” as a book that people praise and don’t read.
 These fibs aren’t such a big deal when you’re having a casual chat with your family over lunch, or talking to a stranger at a bus stop… but what about the high-stakes of a first date?
 Favourite books are a go-to conversation starter, but what if you’ve never read their beloved Hemingway or Faulkner?
-It could through your perceived compatibility with that hottie into peril.
+It could throw your perceived compatibility with that hottie into peril.
 It’s fake-it-or-make-it time!
 To save you dashing to the bathroom to read a Wikipedia summary, I’ve put together a cheat sheet: here’s what to say to your Tinder date about books you never read.

 Strange Case of Dr Jekyll and Mr Hyde (Robert Louis Stevenson)

 Don’t say: “It’s all about the monster within, you know?”

 Do say: “Ah, the prototype of doppelgänger literature!”

 Luckily, Strange Case of Dr Jekyll and Mr Hyde is popular and enduring enough to have become an English idiom, so you probably know more about it than you think.
 It’s a super-short novel (closer to a novella), and yet it’s packed to the rafters with symbolic meaning.
 It can be interpreted as a metaphor for just about anything you want!
 Bonus points if you reference my favourite analysis: that Stevenson wrote Dr Jekyll as a closet homosexual, and the emergence of Mr Hyde was a metaphor for his rampant gay sex drive.
 You might even get the chance to take the intellectual upper-hand if your date calls it “The Strange Case of Dr Jekyll and Mr Hyde”; Stevenson intentionally (and infuriatingly) excluded the preposition from its original title.
 Read my full review of Strange Case Of Dr Jekyll And Mr Hyde here.

 The Sun Also Rises by Ernest Hemingway

 Don’t say: “I just love how Hemingway would show, not tell!”

 Do say: “While it lacks Hemingway’s characteristic sparseness, it’s a fascinating insight into the changing role of men after the First World War.”